As the end of support for SAP ECC looms, the option of migrating to SAP…

 SAP Basis Administrator Responsibilities

-In addition to monitoring, analyzing and troubleshooting SAP Basis, the admin has a wide range of duties:
+Going beyond the monitoring, analyzing and troubleshooting of SAP Basis, the Basis admin has numerous other duties.
+These include:

-- Architecting the Environment: SAP Basis admins identify resources (such as personnel, hardware and/or software) that are needed for successful installations and upgrades, as well as to keep up with future use patterns.
+- Architecting the Environment: SAP Basis admins identify the resources (such as personnel, hardware and/or software) needed for successful installations and upgrades, as well as to keep up with future use patterns.

 - Implementing Best Practices: Business and Basis tasks intersect in complex ways that can affect the way your organization runs.
 Basis staff streamline these tasks to promote efficiency and ease of use.